Bauhaus and Mid Century Modern Design

 By Lee Franklin

-2019 is the 100th anniversary of the creation of The Bauhaus.
+2019 was the 100th anniversary of the creation of The Bauhaus.
 An art and design movement that any lover of Mid Century design should be eternally thankful for.
 In fact no school of design has been as influential as the Bauhaus.
+Here at Inkabillywe are definitely big fans of Bauhaus and are heavily influenced by it's clean lines and bold colours.
+We also love the many subsequent movements it spurned ...

 Founded in Germany in 1919, by architect Walter Gropius, the School of design and architecture only lasted 14 years before it was shut down by the Nazis in 1933.
 This, however did not dampen the Bauhaus movement, in fact it just propelled it into a modern phenomenon.
 Many of the Bauhaus' most notable teachers emigrated to other countries to spread the philosophy and it went on to inform the entire Modernist movement worldwide, particularly in Europe and the United States.